 Judopay and EU GDPR

-You can find below the answer for some important questions about this new law:
+You can find below the answer for some important questions about this law:

 What is Global Data Protection Regulation (GDPR)?

-GDPR is the new data protection regulation for the European Union that starts to be enforced on the 25th May 2018.
-The new law is designed to protect European citizens’ data privacy by reshaping the way organizations approach personal information and encouraging transparency as a means of building trust and confidence with customers.
+GDPR is the new data protection regulation for the European Union that was enforced on the 25th May 2018.
+The law is designed to protect European citizens’ data privacy by reshaping the way organizations approach personal information and encouraging transparency as a means of building trust and confidence with customers.

 Article 5 a) of EU GDPR states that personal information must be: “processed lawfully, fairly and in a transparent manner in relation to individuals”.